G-E70MSZRYVJ GTM-MK4WJJ9

 Coverage of England & Wales

-A Lasting Power of Attorney (LPA) is a legal document that allows someone (the donor) to appoint trusted people (attorneys) to make decisions on their behalf if they lose the capacity to do so in the future.
+A Lasting Power of Attorney (LPA) is a legal document that allows you (the donor) to appoint trusted people (attorneys) to make decisions on your behalf if you lose the capacity to do so in the future.
+It's one of the most important documents you can create.

 When, Where, Who & How Much — Your LPA Capacity Questions Answered